cloudmesh-community/book/chapters/devops/puppet.md

 # Installing puppet agent

-:o: Puppet agent is a software that needs to be installed on all the nodes that needs to be part of network that which has to be manage d and control through puppet. :o: Puppet master can not reach and manage any node that does not have puppet agent installed. so, it is required for software for managing any puppet infrastructure.
+Puppet agent is software that needs to be installed on all the nodes that needs to be part of network and managed.
+Puppet master can not reach and manage any node that does  not have puppet agent installed.
 Puppet agent software can be installed and run on any Linux, Unix or windows based machines.

 ### Steps to install Puppet agent software

-* Use :o: following command for puppet repository.
+* Connect to puppet repository.

 ```bash
 $ sudo rpm -ivh